Skip to content

 Digital twinning of a high-temperature aquifer thermal energy storage system

-This script was prepared for the 2025 DTE & AICOMAS conference:
+The first version of this script was prepared for the 2025 DTE & AICOMAS conference:

 Ø. Klemetsdal, O. Andersen, S. Krogstad, O. Møyner, "Predictive Digital Twins for Underground Thermal Energy Storage using Differentiable Programming"